sparkflows/sparkflows-docs/docs/user-guide/connectors/salesforce.rst

    :alt: salesforce
    :width: 65%

-Configure cdata JDBC Driver in Fire Insights
+Configure cdata JDBC Driver in Sparkflows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now, cdata JDBC Driver jar can be configured in Fire Insights to Read and Write to Salesforce using JDBC Processors.
+Now, cdata JDBC Driver jar can be configured in Sparkflows to Read and Write to Salesforce using JDBC Processors.

-Below are the steps to configure cdata JDBC Driver in Fire Insights and read and write to Salesforce.
+Below are the steps to configure cdata JDBC Driver in Sparkflows and read and write to Salesforce.

 - Copy the ``cdata.jdbc.salesforce.jar`` to ``fire-user-lib & fire-server-lib`` and restart the Fire server.
-- Login to Fire Insights application and Go inside project and workflow tab to create a sample workflow with Read and Write to Salesforce using Read JDBC & Save JDBC Processors.
+- Login to Sparkflows application and Go inside project and workflow tab to create a sample workflow with Read and Write to Salesforce using Read JDBC & Save JDBC Processors.

 Read Salesforce
 ---------------

-Fire Insights has a processor that allows you to read data from Salesforce.
+Sparkflows has a processor that allows you to read data from Salesforce.
 Salesforce is a powerful cloud-based Customer Relationship Management (CRM) platform that helps businesses manage their customer interactions, sales processes, and various aspects of their operations.

 * **Read Salesforce** connector can be used to read data from Salesforce.
 It reads data from the specified Table in the Query.